-A letter of intent is required to ensure responsiveness to the novel, collaborative nature of this program.
+A letter of intent is required to ensure responsiveness to the novel, collaborative nature of this program and that the applicants meet the above-specified requirements of the Collaborative Science Award.
 AHA will contact the applicants who will be invited to submit the full application.
 Only invited applicants will submit a full application.